 Radcliffe Engaged Student Grant Program

-The Radcliffe Engaged Student Grant Program provides $1,500 stipends per project to support the research, creative, and service work of Harvard undergraduate and graduate students on topics related to the Radcliffe Engaged focus areas.
+The Radcliffe Engaged Student Grant Program provides $1,500 stipends per project to support the research, creative, and service work of Harvard undergraduate and graduate students on topics related to Radcliffe's areas of special interest.

 This year’s focus areas include

-- Climate Change, with a particular interest in climate justice.
+1. Climate change, with a particular interest in climate justice; and

 Proposed projects can explore academic research, creative pursuits (such as those using art, writing, or multimedia), or the design of an original service project.
 Service projects must be grounded in research and include a critical analysis of the work to be undertaken.
 Students may submit applications as individuals or groups; however, we can accept only one application per project.

 Grant recipients will join a student cohort and receive mentoring and support from Radcliffe staff and from each other.
-Cohort meetings will occur on a monthly basis during the academic year (excluding January) from mid-November 2023 through mid-April 2024.
+Cohort meetings will occur on a regular basis during the summer of 2024.

 How to Apply